akirawisnu/prj_COVID19/README.md

 ### Labeling countries by summaries keywords

-Each summary is represented by a [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) vector, and labeled by it's top 5 tokens with highest tf-idf value.
-Then, for each country we create a list of it's summaries labels, and again by using tf-idf technique each country is labeled by it's top 15 token, w.r.t their tf-idf values.
+Each summary is represented by a [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) vector, and labeled by its top 5 tokens with highest tf-idf value.
+Then, for each country we create a list of its summaries labels, and again by using tf-idf technique each country is labeled by its top 15 token, w.r.t their tf-idf values.
 Results are written to country_lables.txt (partial list):

 ```